Hyperuniform random measures, transport and rigidity: Gibbs measures

 The $ \beta $-ensembles, GOE, GUE, and Ginibre models, descend from a more general class of models in statistical physics defined through a Hamiltonian.
 Consider a pairwise potential, i.e. a function $ \varphi : (\mathbb{R}^{ d})^{ 2}\to \mathbb{R},$ and the energy function

-A {\it Gibbs measure} with energy $ H^{ \circ }$ is roughly speaking a system of particles that tend to arrange themselves randomly while keeping a low-energy configuration.
-Since the more the particle shift apart at infinity the lowest is, in general, the energy, one must add a confinment term to ensure the particles have an antagonising force to localise them.
-This could be a hard confinment in a ball (or another shape), with radius $ \sim n^{ 1/d}$ so that each particle has approximately a constant volume for itself.
+A {\it Gibbs measure} with energy $ H^{ \circ }$ is roughly speaking a system of particles that tend to arrange themselves randomly while keeping a low $ H^{ \circ }$-energy configuration.
+Since the more the particles shift apart at infinity the lowest is, in general, the energy, one must add a confinement term to ensure the particles have an antagonising force to localise them.
+This could be a hard confinement in a ball (or another shape), with radius $ \sim n^{ 1/d}$ so that each particle has approximately a constant volume for itself.
 There are also smoother ways to confine the particles, we will typically consider an energy term of the form